Who Is Robert Vicosa, The Ex-Baltimore County Cop Accused Of Kidnapping His Daughters?

 Who Is Robert Vicosa?

 Vicosa, 42, is a former Baltimore County Police officer who was fired in August, the police department told WJZ.
-Before his termination, Vicosa appeared before a police trial board and pleaded not guilty to charges of sleeping on the job, insubordination and conduct unbecoming of an officer, according to a copy of a police union newsletter.READ MORE: Baltimore Woman Working To Share Stories Of The Lumbee Tribe
+Before his termination, Vicosa appeared before a police trial board and pleaded not guilty to charges of sleeping on the job, insubordination and conduct unbecoming of an officer, according to a copy of a police union newsletter.READ MORE: Timeline: The Search For Robert Vicosa, Ex-Baltimore County Cop Accused In Children's Abduction

 Details on the circumstances of those allegations weren’t immediately clear Wednesday.
 A search of Maryland court records shows Vicosa filed an appeal in April 2020 against an unspecified administrative action taken by the Law Enforcement Officers Bill of Rights Administrative Hearing Board (LEOBOR).
 The Baltimore County Circuit Court issued a ruling in December 2020, upholding the hearing board’s call.
 The nature of the administrative action against Vicosa is unclear.